Edward Harbord, 3rd Baron Suffield: Life

 While strongly opposed to radical calls for revolution, he argued forcibly for constitutional reform: “…A foreigner would say…that the people elect their representatives.
 [But do] they do so?...[when] out of 8 millions of inhabitants, the majority was chosen by 8,000….”
 (An exaggeration as the population was actually 14.4 million and there were 400,000 (men) electors (raised to 650,000 after the 1832 Great Reform Act)).

 As a result of this speech, John Buckley and other reformers of Middleton he had met after Peterloo wrote to him in a letter dated 11 February 1822, praising his “excellent speech…In stating the theory and exposing the practice of the Constitution, in insisting upon the necessity of a Reformed Parliament, and in your open declaration that at Manchester [i.e. Peterloo], “the people's throats were cut;” your Lordship spoke the language of truth and spoke it well, and we cannot but be persuaded that if your manly example were tenaciously followed upon public occasions by those who ought to be the guardians of the people's rights, an irresistible impression would soon be made upon that mass of corruption, the House of Commons," also,"We thank your Lordship for coming amongst us, as well as for the offers of service which you condescendingly tendered and should your visit be repeated it shall not be our fault if an understanding does not take place, which may be gratifying to your Lordship, and honourable and beneficial to ourselves.
-Unfortunately when you were down here, your Lordship's political character was not sufficiently known to be fully appreciated; indeed we had been so accustomed to experience abuse and treachery from those, who in these parts assume the title of “Gentlemen” that we were not prepared to render justice to any stranger who appeared in that character; now, however, that your Lordship's professions have been backed by correspondent actions, we feel that you are worthy of every confidence, and if we have not by our apathy forfeited your’s, we will henceforth upon every fitting occasion, avail ourselves of your Lordship's influence and ability."
+Unfortunately when you were down here, your Lordship's political character was not sufficiently known to be fully appreciated; indeed we had been so accustomed to experience abuse and treachery from those, who in these parts assume the title of “Gentlemen” that we were not prepared to render justice to any stranger who appeared in that character; now, however, that your Lordship's professions have been backed by correspondent actions, we feel that you are worthy of every confidence, and if we have not by our apathy forfeited yours, we will henceforth upon every fitting occasion, avail ourselves of your Lordship's influence and ability."

 He opposed Bishops sitting in the House of Lords.

 He disagreed with Roman Catholic tenets and customs but was in favour of Catholic emancipation and supported the Duke of Wellington over the issue when most of the Duke's own Tory supporters did not.